hexa-decim8/ISBPM/Class_Materials/Week_1/Day_1/README.md

 2. Basic operations and course overview
 3. A basic understanding of modern software
 	* Differences between hardware & software
-	* Modern software operation
+	* Modern software topics
 		* "cloud" based software
 		* Mobile & IoT software
 		* Desktop software
 	* Operating systems
+4. Basic software development terminology
+	* Modern concepts/what's hot in software development
+		* "the cloud"
+			* What is it?
+			* Have we seen this before? (mainframes?)
+		* Internet of Things
-3. Why do we care about software development?
+5. Why do we care about software development?
 	* What happens when we get software development wrong?
 		* Exploitation & failure
 			* Risk of injury?